Sasan-EbrahimAbadi/Statistical-Physics/README.md

 # Statistical-Physics
-This repository contains homeworks for Statistical Physics
+This repository contains home works for Statistical Physics